 What is a Chat API?

-A Chat API is a collection of programmable building blocks that can be used to provide realtime chat features to an application or website.
+A Chat API is a collection of programmable building blocks that can be used to provide real-time chat features for in-app chat, or for chat on a website.

 Chat API Use Cases